 Focus School Self Evaluation The curriculum extends beyond the academic, technical or vocational.
 It provides for learners' broader development, enabling them to develop and discover their interests and talents (1) Ofsted recognised that pupils develop skills to keep themselves safe in the community in which they live.
 For example, pupils learn harbour and woodland skills.
 Older pupils have a wide range of opportunities to develop responsibilities.
-For example, pupils have opportunities to engage with the local community and, through the school parliament, discuss how to improve their school.
-The curriculum and the provider's wider work support learners to develop their character - including their resilience, confidence and independence - and help them know how to keep physically and mentally healthy (2) Staff provide a wide range of extra-curricular clubs, including clubs for sports, cookery, first aid and rock- pooling.
-Many parents and carers who responded to the online survey, Parent View, commented that their children 'are thriving' at the school and value the extra-curricular opportunities available.
-We have a strong take up of the above work and we make particular efforts to ensure the most disadvantaged benefit from this work.
+For example, pupils have opportunities to engage with the local community and, through the school council, discuss how to improve their school.
+The curriculum and the provider's wider work support learners to develop their character - including their resilience, confidence and independence - and help them know how to keep physically and mentally healthy (2) Staff provide a wide range of extra-curricular clubs, including clubs for sports, cookery, mindfulness, science, art, coding and rock-pooling.
+We have a strong take up of the above work and we make particular efforts to ensure the most disadvantaged benefit from this work including a Playzone Club run by links with our local church.
 At each stage of education, the school prepares learners for future success in their next steps (3) The Skills Progression Curriculum encourages the children to develop their resilience, confidence and independence.
-The school prepares learners for life in modern Britain by: equipping them to be responsible, respectful, active citizens who contribute positively to society; developing their understanding of fundamental British values; developing their understanding and We promote healthy lifestyles through food education and a range of sport and well-being activities e.g. weekly yoga and mindfulness sessions for all children, which we maintained through lockdown. appreciation of diversity; celebrating what we have in common and promoting respect for the different protected characteristics as defined in law.
+The school prepares learners for life in modern Britain by: equipping them to be responsible, respectful, active citizens who contribute positively to society; developing their understanding of fundamental British values; developing their understanding and We promote healthy lifestyles through food education and a range of sport and well-being activities e.g. weekly yoga and mindfulness clubs, healthy projects and woodland skills where the children have an opportunity to grow and harvest produce in the school polytunnel. appreciation of diversity; celebrating what we have in common and promoting respect for the different protected characteristics as defined in law.
 (4) We integrate learning skills and personal development in to the Mousehole curriculum explicitly.
 We have a consistent staff approach to behaviour management and modelling the behaviours we expect of the children.
 We are aware of the limited cultural, religious and ethnic diversity in our community and because of this, we make extra efforts to widen our pupil's cultural experiences e.g. with city visits, European connections and links to other schools.
+We became the first Primary School in Cornwall to take part in the Crocus Project.
 We have links with a number of community events and organisations e.g. our community garden project.